From No Health to Lots of It

 This has not always been the case.

-Three years ago I weighed 65kg (at least that was the last time I jumped on the scale in my fat phase, that definitely wasn’t my heaviest), and was around 30% body fat.
+Three years ago I weighed 65kg, and was around 30% body fat.
 I had just quit my incredibly demanding and stressful job as a publicist and spent three months taking myself on what turned out to be the Mac ‘n’ Cheese tour of America.
-I drank my body weight in booze a few nights a week and treated my body like crap.
-Not surprisingly, it responded in kind with the flaring up of old illnesses, fatigue, skin like a 14 year old boy, and general I-hate-you-ness.
+I drank my body weight in booze a few nights a week and didn't ttreat my body right.
+Not surprisingly, it responded in kind with the flaring up of old illnesses, fatigue, skin problems, and a general dislike toward my health.

 Getting from that point to where I am now was hard; as it turns out it’s not as easy as going to the gym three times a week and cutting down on ‘bad’ food.
 Actually you have to first learn about your body – what food does your gut like, what doesn’t it?
 What causes bloating and hormonal imbalances?
-Why can’t you just have a cheat like, every second night?
+Why can't I eat whatever I want all the time?

-Through a process of trial and error, I discovered that my body didn’t enjoy gluten or dairy, and that sugar made me allllll messed up.
+Through a process of trial and error, I discovered that my body didn’t enjoy gluten or dairy, and that sugar made my moods rapidly fluctuate.
 I responded well to whole, ‘clean’ foods, and could not only tolerate, but thrive on foods high in fat and low in carbohydrates.
 Real & unrefined foods, as it turned out, were perfect for me.

 After going quite strict for a few months I slowly reintroduced some foods that only act to fuel and nourish my body – natural yoghurts, full fat cream, and grass-fed cheese and butter.
 You’ll notice we use some of these items in our Nourish'd menu – they’re just too good to pass up.